 Heel, leg pain, and stiffness caused by plantar fasciitis can make even the simplest tasks a struggle—from taking your daily walk and exercising to standing at the stove to prepare a meal.

 If you’re seeking a simple, affordable way to relieve the discomfort caused by this condition, compression socks may be just the solution you’ve been looking for.

 In this guide, we’ll discuss how compression socks can help alleviate plantar fasciitis pain, how to choose the right type of compression sock, and more.

-The short answer is yes—compression socks can help alleviate the pain and inflammation associated with plantar fasciitis, especially in the case of a muscle spasm or overuse injury.
+Compression socks can help alleviate the pain and inflammation associated with plantar fasciitis, especially in the case of a muscle spasm or overuse injury.
 Pressure from the sock improves circulation through the leg and foot, which promotes healing and helps muscle tissue relax.